 - Request treatment.
-However, your right to make decisions about health care does not mean you can demand treatment or services that are medically inappropriate or unnecessary.
+However, your right to make decisions about health care does not mean you can demand treatment or services that are not medically necessary or appropriate.

-- Information concerning research procedures proposed as part of your care.
-You have the right to refuse to participate in research without jeopardizing your access to continuing care.
+- Receive information about research procedures that we suggest as part of your care.
+You have the right to refuse to participate in research without risking your access to continuing care.

 Your Medical Records

 - See your medical record at a time suitable for both you and the staff.
-Once discharged, you may request and obtain a copy of your medical record for a reasonable fee by calling the Release of Information Unit at 734-936-5490.
+After discharge you may request and obtain a copy of your medical record for a reasonable fee.
+To request a copy of your medical record, call the Release of Information Unit at 734-936-5490.

 - Request changes to your protected health information (PHI).
-You have the right to ask that your information not be given out, by contacting the Release of Information Unit.
+You have the right to ask that your information not be given out.
+To make this request, contact the Release of Information Unit at (734) 936-5490.

-- Confidentiality, privacy and security of your records, both personal and medical.
-We may use or disclose PHI without your permission as described in our Notice of Privacy Practices, for example to coordinate your care or submit a claim to your insurance company.
+- Expect confidentiality, privacy and security of your records, both personal and medical.
+We may use or disclose PHI without your permission as described in our Notice of Privacy Practices, for example, to coordinate your care or submit a claim to your insurance company.

-- You have a variety of other rights related to your medical records that are explained in the Michigan Medicine Notice of Privacy Practices.
+- Have a variety of other rights related to your medical records that are explained in Michigan Medicine Notice of Privacy Practices.
 You may obtain a copy of the Notice of Privacy Practices by contacting the Privacy Director at 866-990-0111.

 - Express any concerns you may have regarding your care or service.
 We encourage you to inform your health care team of any specific needs you have and to communicate concerns or compliments to the individuals or department involved.

-- Speak up to identify uncomfortable situations, confusion about the care provided or to be provided, or issues where real or perceived safety concerns are identified.
+- Speak up to identify uncomfortable situations or confusion about the care provided or planned, or if you have any safety concerns.
 Legal guardians and visitors also have this right.

-- File a formal written or verbal complaint with Patient Relations & Clinical Risk if your health care providers cannot promptly resolve your concerns.
-Patient Relations & Clinical Risk can be reached by calling 877- 285-7788, or writing to us at 300 North Ingalls Street, Room 8A06, Ann Arbor, MI 48109-5478.
+- File a formal written or verbal complaint with the Patient Relations & Clinical Risk if your health care providers cannot promptly resolve your concerns.
+You can reach the Patient Relations & Clinical Risks by phone at 877- 285-7788.
+You may also write to us at 300 North Ingalls Street, Room 8A06, Ann Arbor, MI 48109-5478.

 - File a complaint with any of the following organizations regardless of whether your concern is resolved to your satisfaction by Michigan Medicine: